janziemba/react-native-simple-ui/.github/CONTRIBUTING.md

-- Please check eslint errors.
+- Please check ESlint and Flow errors.
 - Please make your code backward compatible.
+- Try to keep everything stupid simple.
+(KISS)
+- Use as little dependencies as possible.
+- Do not use any native dependencies.